SISBID/Data-Wrangling/README.md

-# SISBD
+# Summer Institute in Statistics for Big Data
-Teaching material for Summer Institute in Statistics for Big Data
+## Teaching material for Summer Institute in Statistics for Big Data